Ryan-Gordon1/resilient-circuits-docker/README.md

 One benefit to this approach is how dependencies for each integration are isolated within that specific image reducing the chances of dependency conflict when using more than 1 integration.

 Configuration options such as credentials are handled in the same way as expected; through an app.config file with the difference being that this file is mounted to each docker container as a volume.
 [More on Docker Volumes](https://docs.docker.com/storage/volumes/)

+## Whats in this repository

+There are a number of ways you can use docker and resilient_circuits.
+In this repo we cover:

++ Creating a minimal image of resilient_circuits with alpine or python base images
++ Creating a resilient_circuits image based on the Redhat Universal Base Image format.
+  - A Dockerfile file is provided for both UBI 7 and 8
++ Creating an image based on one of the above bases which contains a given integration or app.

 ## Using resilient-community-apps submodule
 Included with this repo is a submodule link to the resilient-community-apps repo giving you access to existing integrations which can be wrapped as Docker containers.